 Occupational Therapy Networks

 CAOT networks are created when a core group of CAOT Members and Associates with similar interests are identified and there is a need to create a forum.
 The primary goal of the networks is to build capacity related to the area.
-The networks may also (1) provide direction, vision and action for the work of CAOT; (2) provide opportunities for networking and mentoring, (3) and lobby for occupational therapy services.
+The networks may also (1) provide vision, resources and action for the work of CAOT; (2) provide opportunities for networking and mentoring, (3) and lobby for occupational therapy services.

 Occupational Therapy and Aboriginal Health Network